upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.rst

 Data logging
 ~~~~~~~~~~~~

-To enable logging, the the root logger needs to be initialized in the
+To enable logging, the root logger needs to be initialized in the
 main function.
 To do so, call:

 ::